arash-hashemi1/webapp_car_classification/README.md

-The upcoming phases for this project include the following considerations:
+The upcoming phases of this project include the following considerations:

-1. Enhance the testing accuracy of the model by exploring additional architectures and incorporating more fully-connected layers.
+1. Enhancing the testing accuracy of the model by exploring additional architectures and incorporating more fully-connected layers.

-2. Expand the training dataset to encompass car images from model years spanning 2020 to 2024.
+2. Expanding the training dataset to encompass car images from model years spanning 2020 to 2024.

-3. Revise and upgrade the design of the web application, extending its capabilities to display a broader range of exterior and interior images associated with the classified car model.
+3. Revising and upgrading the design of the web application, extending its capabilities to display a broader range of exterior and interior images associated with the classified car model.

  </p>